redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

 Deploy Clearwater on OpenStack Using Ansible
 ============================================

 The playbook is under `scripts/deploy`.
 It can be easily adapted to support other clouds and also bare metal deployments.
+Tested with Ansible 2.5.

 First, install Ansible and the requirements for the modules we will use.
 The least intrusive way is to use a Python virtualenv.
 You will also need SELinux extensions for Python.
 On Fedora: